vipersaudio/gst-plugin-viperfx/README.md

 # gst-plugin-viperfx
-viperfx core wrapper plug-in for GStreamer1
+ViPER FX core wrapper plug-in for GStreamer1<br>
+In order to use this plug-in, you need the ViPER FX core.<br>
+Please check https://github.com/vipersaudio/viperfx_core_binary for more information.<br>